All on 4 Cost: The Honest Guide

 Aesthetic Smile Design: Female, late 60s

-Solution: All on 4 treatment to the top and bottom jaw: top teeth porcelain hand layered teeth with a custom metal platform underneath: the most aesthetically pleasing option to mimic natural tooth translucency.
+All on 4 treatment to the top and bottom jaw.
+The top teeth were crafted with hand-layered porcelain and a custom metal platform underneath, resulting in the most aesthetically pleasing option to mimic natural tooth translucency.

 Aesthetic Smile Design: Male, mid 50s

-Solution: All on 4 treatment to top and lower jaw: acrylic teeth with metal structure underneath
+All on 4 treatment for both top and lower jaw, using acrylic teeth with metal structure underneath

 Aesthetic Smile Design: Female, mid 20s

-Solution: All on 4 treatment to top and lower jaw: acrylic teeth with metal structure underneath
+All on 4 treatment for upper and lower jaw, using acrylic teeth with metal structure underneath

-Getting your ‘bite’ (occlusion) right: function just as important as aesthetics
+Getting your ‘bite’ (occlusion) right: function is just as important as aesthetics

-Getting your bite right prevents a swathe of health issues down the track including headaches, sore jaws, teeth popping off, or feeling your teeth are uncomfortable are too ‘bulky.’
+Getting your bite right prevents a range of issues down the track, including headaches, sore jaws, teeth feeling uncomfortable or too bulky, or components coming loose over time.

 The quality of your dental implants is so important—they should be strong and long-lasting.

-Macquarie Street Center accepts dental implants only from reputable, well-established manufacturers—and you should, too.
+Macquarie Street Dental only accepts dental implants from reputable, well-established manufacturers—and you should, too.

 Here’s why the type of implants matter: